Accenture/EcoSonar/EcoSonar-SonarQube/README.md

 9. The analysis is launched and you should see the results on the corresponding project page.

-## Launch a Sonarqube analysis from Azure Pipelines on a deploed SonarQube server
+## Launch a Sonarqube analysis from Azure Pipelines on a deployed SonarQube server

 1. In Azure DevOps, go to project settings, then Service Connections